The jaguar is considered the 2nd hardest cat to see in its natural habitat after the snow leopard.

-Jungle Reps and Expeditions we have the places where they have been observed many times feeding and hunting.
+- Jungle Reps and Expeditions has the places where they have been observed many times feeding and hunting.

-We use the techniques that researchers use.
-We do not guarantee their sighting but we do go to the places where they were seen most frequently.
+- We use the techniques that researchers use.
+We guarantee to go to the places where they were seen most frequently.

 Main features of this program: